joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-26-round-numbers.md

 Then we can say $U=35$ numbers have rounded up, and $D = (N-U) = 15$ have rounded down.
 The round of the sum equals the sum of the rounded numbers if $\sum_j x_j$ falls between $(35-\frac12)$ and $(35+\frac12).$

 We can think of each $U$ step as a big step, and each of the $D = (N-U)$ steps as small ones.
-Then the sum is a walk that randomly alternates between big and small steps.
+Then the sum is a walk that randomly switches between big and small steps.

 In this picture, the original question is equivalent to this more practical one: if all we know are the kinds of steps taken ($U$ and $D$), how often can we locate the walker to within $1$ of their actual position?